halli77/node-red-contrib-sepa/README.md

 # node-red-contrib-sepa
 ## What does this package do?
-This package provides a node "SEPA" that generates payment files.
+A [Node-RED](https://nodered.org/)-node that generates SEPA payment files.

 ## Input
 The input accepts a message object with following attributes (values of the object are dummy values):